rdavisau/tbc/readme.md

 ## source generators

 Tested only on the latest Mvvm Community Toolkit preview, you might be able to use source generators with tbc.
-This is confgured by adding a `SourceGeneratorReferences` array to the
+This is configured by adding a `SourceGeneratorReferences` array to the
 `AssemblyCompiler` configuration element.
 Here you can include references to dlls, nuget packages or csproj files.

 ```